 Manufacturing any drug product with recombinant technology such as our adenovirus type 5 based vaccines presents technical challenges.
 Our manufacturing partners may not be able to successfully manufacture any vaccine with our VAAST platform, or to comply with cGMP, regulations or similar regulatory requirements.
-To date, our manufacturing partners have manufactured clinical supply for our planned clinical investigations.
-The number of doses of our potential vaccine that we are able to produce is dependent on the ability of our contract manufacturers to successfully and rapidly scale-up manufacturing capacity.
+The number of doses of our potential vaccine that we are able to produce is dependent on our ability to successfully and rapidly scale-up manufacturing capacity.
 The number of doses that we will be able to produce is also dependent in large part on the dose of the vaccine required to be administered to patients which will be determined in our clinical trials.
 To properly scale-up and develop a commercial process, we may need to expend significant resources, expertise, and capital.